 Many Christians find spiritual nourishment from prominent podcast preachers — not least of all would include you, Pastor John.
-So how would you encourage these same Christians also appreciate the role of the pastor (or pastors) God has placed over them in their local churches?
+So how would you encourage these same Christians to also appreciate the role of the pastor (or pastors) God has placed over them in their local churches?

-In other words, God has designed normal Christianity, vibrant, healthy, durable, culture shaping, mission advancing, justice elevating, Christ exalting Christianity to be a web of relationships in local churches led by faithful shepherds who care for the souls of their sheep.
+In other words, God has designed normal Christianity — vibrant, healthy, durable, culture-shaping, mission-advancing, justice-elevating, Christ-exalting Christianity — to be a web of relationships in local churches led by faithful shepherds who care for the souls of their sheep.
 No online preacher can take the place on the ground of these shepherds.

-What we should want from our pastor in his preaching is not mainly rhetorical or oratorical skill, but faithful explanation of God’s Word and application to our lives, especially the life we are living together right here in this church and making an impact on our community.
+What we should want from our pastor in his preaching is not mainly rhetorical or oratorical skill, but faithful explanation of God’s word and application to our lives, especially the life we are living together right here in this church and making an impact on our community.

-So I love podcasting.
-I think it has a place of appreciation and growth and learning along with all other kinds of things we do in the Christian life, but nothing can replace the church gathered and the community of a believers under the leadership and care and love of shepherds who minister the Word to them and care for their souls.
+I love podcasting.
+I think it has a place of appreciation and growth and learning along with all other kinds of things we do in the Christian life, but nothing can replace the church gathered and the community of a believers under the leadership and care and love of shepherds who minister the word to them and care for their souls.